 From 2009 until early 2017 she was the diocesan secretary of the two Church of Ireland Dioceses of Connor and Down and Dromore and acted as their chief executive as well as secretary to both diocesan synods and councils.

 From January 2019, June was elected as the all-Ireland president and as as worldwide trustee of the Anglican charity, Mothers’ Union.
 She is particularly engaged in matters of policy and attended the United Nations Commission on the Status of Women in 2017 and 2019 as the Mothers’ Union member representative.
 Her other interests include historic buildings and she chairs the Northern Ireland Places of Worship Forum, bringing together construction professionals, churches of all denominations and various funding bodies, coordinated through the National Churches Trust.
 She is also an elected member of the Down and Dromore Diocesan Council and Synod, the Church of Ireland General Synod and Church and Society Commission, various diocesan committees and is a trustee of the Orphan and Children Society for the counties of Antrim and Down.
 In January 2019 she was appointed as a trustee of the RUC George Cross Foundation.
 None of these roles are remunerated, with travel and expenses only paid.

 June holds a degree in English from the University of Ulster and various work- related qualifications in human resources, training, business and project management.

 Ms Noyona Chundur

-Noyona is Head of Campaigns & Digital Solutions at Invest Northern Ireland, where she has won multiple internationally recognised awards for her marketing and digital communications work across a range of sectors.
-She is also Chair of the Cathedral Quarter Arts Festival, one of Northern Ireland’s leading arts festivals, and a member of the Institute of Directors.
+Noyona is head of campaigns and digital solutions at Invest Northern Ireland, where she has won multiple internationally recognised awards for her marketing and digital communications work across a range of sectors.
+She is also chair of the Cathedral Quarter Arts Festival, one of Northern Ireland’s leading arts festivals, and a member of the Institute of Directors.